EdoardoCotto/polito-se2-participium/Retrospective/Retrospective-3.md

   While we improved our process, we were not able to maintain a high velocity (number of completed Story Points).
 We dropped from 51 points (Sprint 2) to 23 points (Sprint 3).

   Why?
-This happened because we underestimated how much effort the technical maintenance (Story #0) would require.
+This happened because we underestimated how much effort the technical maintenance (SonarQube) would require.
 We let the technical tasks take up too much of the sprint capacity, leaving less time for the actual user stories.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

   Goal: Balance Technical Debt vs. New Features.

-  How: In the next Sprint Planning, we will set a strict limit on Story #0.
+  How: In the next Sprint Planning, we will set a strict limit on SonarQube.
 We will try to allocate maximum 30% of our hours to technical tasks and 70% to User Stories.
 This will help us deliver more value to the stakeholders.

   Goal: Maintain Granular Breakdown.